M-Hawk/API-Web-Server/README.md

 ## Database

-The database management system implemented to govern the data is PostgreSQL, which is a popular open-source Object Relational database system that extends the Structured Query Language or SQL.
+The database management system implemented to govern the data is PostgreSQL, which is a popular open-source Object Relational database system that extends the Structured Query Language or SQL (Editor, 2019).

 ### **Benefits**

 PostreSQL has been chosen due to its many benefits at the expected dataset and user base size.
 Being a Relational DBMS, PostreSQL offers great scalability to a small to medium-sized database, due to the tendency to house the entire database on a single server.
-Performance is also excellent for reading & writing data at the expected database size, with good speed for retrieval by implementing join tables and allowing indexing.
+Performance is also excellent for reading & writing data at the expected database size, with good speed for retrieval by implementing join tables and allowing indexing (Editor, 2019).

 PostreSQL has many more features to add on top of the standard SQL, and has a simple syntax to utilise CRUD commands throughout the database.
 This simplicity makes database management very efficient and accurate.